North Carolina Music Hall of Fame

-The North Carolina Music Hall of Fame is a non-profit organization and museum in Kannapolis, North Carolina that was created to honor musicians, composers and artists with ties to North Carolina that have made significant impact in the music industry.
+The North Carolina Music Hall of Fame is a non-profit organization and museum in Kannapolis, North Carolina, which was created to honor musicians, composers and artists with ties to North Carolina that have made significant impact in the music industry.
 The museum serves as a clearinghouse for North Carolina musicians from all time periods, and preserves a number of memorabilia artifacts for public display.

 In December 2014, the North Carolina Music Hall of Fame relocated to a new home within the Curb Museum for Music and Motorsports at 600 Dale Earnhardt Boulevard.

 History

 Building housing the North Carolina Music Hall of Fame located in Kannapolis, North Carolina.
 It previously was the old jail for the town.

 The organization was founded in 1994 by businessmen Doug Croft and Joe Carroll.
 Originally located in Thomasville, North Carolina, the group inducted seven people in 1999 and one in 2002.
 Suffering from a lack of space, a historic city jail in Kannapolis, North Carolina, was chosen as the new location.
 Full renovation began in 2008, with the museum completed 7 months later in 2009.

 Much of the renewed interest in the NC Music Hall of Fame was driven by music industry mogul Mike Curb who has ties to Kannapolis and is friends with David H. Murdock who was building the Kannapolis-based North Carolina Research Campus.
 He worked out a deal to lease and renovate the old city jail and police station.
 Curb also has his close friend and North Carolina native, music executive Eddie Ray, become operations director to oversee the day-to-day for the organization.

 Mike Curb and Eddie Ray were both inducted into the Hall in 2009.
 Mike Curb for his contribution and support of the Hall of Fame and Eddie Ray for his lifetime achievement in the music non-performer category.

 In 2012, the organization hosted its third induction ceremony which was open to the public.
 Being held at the Vintage Motor Club Conference & Events Center in nearby Concord, North Carolina allowed the group to sell tickets to the event.